bmeurant/technical-docs/software-architecture/design-principles/soc.md

 - **[[solid|SOLID Principles]]:** SoC is the foundational concept behind the **Single Responsibility Principle (SRP)**.
 While SoC is a broad principle that can be applied at different levels (architecture, module, class), the SRP is a more specific application of SoC at the class level.
 It states that a class should have only one reason to change, effectively meaning it should only have one concern.
 - **[[cohesion-coupling|Cohesion and Coupling]]:** SoC is the primary driver for achieving **high cohesion** and **low coupling**.
 By separating concerns into distinct modules, you increase the internal cohesion of each module (as it focuses on a single purpose) and decrease the coupling between modules (as they are less dependent on each other's internal workings).
+- **[[component-principles|Component Principles]]:** SoC is a core tenet of component-based design.
+Each component in a system is designed to address a specific concern, which is what allows them to be modular, reusable, and interchangeable.

 ---